 As an Italian-American, Melanie brings her love of family and her Italian ancestry to every research project.
 She understands what it means to find your ancestors and reconnect with lost parts of your history.
 This is why she chose to name her business after her immigrating ancestor, Antonio Lo Schiavo.

 Schedule your free discovery call today and speak with our owner to find out how Lo Schiavo Genealogica can work with you on your Italian genealogy research or help you secure your Italian dual citizenship.

-MELANIE D. HOLTZ, CG (Owner and COO)
+MELANIE D. HOLTZ (Owner and COO)

 Melanie has more than 20 years experience in Italian genealogical research and Italian dual citizenship.
 She lectures on Italian research, Italian dual citizenship, professional development, and genealogical standards.
 She’s prepared courses and articles on Italian research for Family Tree University, the National Institute of Genealogical Research, Family Tree Magazine, Genealogical Research Institute of Pittsburgh, Virtual Institute of Genealogical Research, and a variety of other organizations.

 Lo Schiavo Genealogica, LLC also uses subcontractors around the world to access some of the more unusual archives, help manage a client’s project expenses and enable research projects to move along more quickly.
 These researchers are chosen from lists of professional researchers maintained by such organizations as the Association of Professional Genealogists, the Board for Certification of Genealogists, and the Council for the Advancement of Forensic Genealogy.